 “Technology innovations now offer unprecedented opportunities for consumers to take control of their health and engage in their personal fitness,” said Gary Shapiro, CEA president and CEO.
 “Under CEA’s leadership, the health and fitness division brings together a group of proven leaders in the space to further raise awareness that these products can help us change our lives for the better.”

-“We live in extraordinary times, where consumers are taking more responsibility for their health and fitness," said newly name division chairman Woody Scal, chief revenue officer at Fitbit.
-"New technologies are playing a key role, transforming health care and empowering people to reach their fitness goals as never before.
+Newly named division chairman Woody Scal, chief revenue officer at Fitbit, said, “New technologies are playing a key role, transforming health care and empowering people to reach their fitness goals as never before.
 I’m excited to help establish a truly impressive board to help move that transformation forward.”

 Board meetings are open to all CEA members, and the next one will be held May 20 at 2 p.m.
 EDT.
-To get involved or learn more about the division, contact Kinsey Fabrizio at firstname.lastname@example.org.
+To learn more, contact Kinsey Fabrizio at email@example.com.